The SFWC Facts

-In addition to the main conference, there are pre/post in-depth classes, an exhibition hall, a YA/children’s session for students, and free open-to-the-public events.
+In addition to the main conference, there are pre/postMaster Classes that are open to the public, an exhibition hall, a YA/children’s session for students, and free open-to-the-public events.
 Events in addition to the conference include the San Francisco Writing for Change and year-round writing classes held at Mechanics’ Institute.

 Attendance at the main conference averages around 600 people.
 There are 80-100 speakers, editors and agents who participate each year.
-There are 70-80 volunteers.
+There are 60-80 volunteers.

 The San Francisco Writers Conference is a 501(c)3 non-profit corporation that donates money and services to charities that support writing.
-SFWC donations have gone to 426 National, BINC, the Children’s Book Project, EveryLibrary, Litquake, WNBA, Books & Booze, Project Homeless Connect, high school scholarship recipients and other organizations.
+SFWC donations have gone to 826 National, BINC, the Children’s Book Project, EveryLibrary, Litquake, WNBA, Books & Booze, Project Homeless Connect, high school scholarship recipients and other organizations.
 SFWC management team members donate their time on many projects and can often be seen giving pro-bono speeches at writers conferences and other venues.

-- Director: Laurie McLean [email protected]
+- Co-Directors: Laurie McLean & Lissa Provost [email protected]

 - Operations Director: Lissa Provost [email protected]